19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 ### Abstract

 On an abstract map, reference the following table.
-The caster can choose to affect You can choose to target all creatures in a melee.

 | Descriptor | Aura Size | # Affected | # Affected If All Are In Melee |
 | ---------- | --------: | ---------: | -----------------------------: |